|Application deadline:||Self-financed international students: December 1st; Norwegian and Nordic students: April 15th|

 |More information:||Go to university website|

-The BCE program is a business oriented, group based study program within an international learning environment.
+Master of Science in Business Creation and Entrepreneurship (BCE) is a full two year Master's degree programme.
+The BCE programme is a business oriented, group based study programme within an international learning environement.

 The BCE program:

 First year - learn how to do it

 The first term on the BCE program is called the Business Creation Lab.
 Most weeks bring a new theme, with that theme reflected in all three courses.
 The main objective of The Lab is to create a foundation for innovative project development in the second year, and to explain how to take knowledge-based ideas to the market.
 The first semester involves role play and group work, as students from day one work on an idea.
 The University of Tromsø uses real ideas, real investors, and real idea providers as elements of the role play.
 The Lab will teach students how to protect their ideas and transform them into viable businesses.
 During this process, students interact extensively with classmates, successful entrepreneurs, and others in science and industry important to starting their own business, with lecturers coming from both the University and the business community.
 An important part of this semester is learning how to write a business plan for the given idea and presenting it to potential investors.

 In the second term students move from the BCE-Lab to idea generation.
 During the course "Idea Evaluation and Strategy", one of three options are pursued: